Localization of generalized Wannier bases implies Chern triviality in non-periodic insulators: Technical results

-where again in the first inequality we have used $L^\infty$ estimate on the GWF \eqref{LinftyEstimate}, in the second inequality we have used the property \eqref{eqn:GTriang} of the localization function $G$ (denoting by $C_s$ the constant $C_G$ appearing in \eqref{eqn:GTriang}) and in the last inequality we have used H\"older's inequality. \end{proof}

-As a consequence of the previous estimates on the integral kernels, the operators $\NP_i$ enjoy some trace class properties.
+where again in the first inequality we have used $L^\infty$ estimate on the GWF \eqref{LinftyEstimate}, in the second inequality we have used the property \eqref{eqn:GTriang} of the localization function $G$ (denoting by $C_s$ the constant $C_G$ appearing in \eqref{eqn:GTriang}) and in the last inequality we have used H\"older's inequality.
+Hence the operators $\NP_i$ admit an integral kernel. \end{proof} As a consequence of the previous estimates on the integral kernels, the operators $\NP_i$ enjoy some trace class properties. \begin{prop} Let $P$ be an exponentially localized projection and $X_i$, $\NP_i$, for $i\in \left\{1,2\right\}$ and $\chi_{\Lambda_L}$ as defined above.
+Assume that $P$ admits a GWB, $G$-localized around a $r$-uniformly discrete set $\Lattice$, with localization function $G(\|\x\|) = \jp{\x}^{2s}$ for some $s>\frac{7}{2}$.
+Then, for every $i,j \in \{1,2\}$ the operators